saisharan93/assignmentRewardApp/Readme.md

 Given a record of every transaction during a three-month period, calculate the reward points earned for each customer per month and total.

-Use React JS (do not use TypeScript)
+1. Use React JS (do not use TypeScript)
-Simulate an asynchronous API call to fetch data
+2. Simulate an asynchronous API call to fetch data
-Make up a data set to best demonstrate your solution Check solution into GitHub
+3. Make up a data set to best demonstrate your solution
+4. Check solution into GitHub

 Please do "npm install" for installing the dependencies